 Driving with more drugs than prescribed

-Police will you with this offence if they believe you were driving while affected by a drug but no illicit drugs show up in your blood test.
-If you plan to plead , your will have to show that you took the medicine exactly as you were told to by your doctor, chemist or dentist.
+Police will charge you with this offence if they believe you were driving while affected by a drug but no illicit drugs show up in your blood test.
+If you plan to plead not guilty, your defence will have to show that you took the medicine exactly as you were told to by your doctor, chemist or dentist.

 Driving while impaired